interscript/rababa/docs/DISTILL-SOURCE-PROMPT.md

   exact / 71.29% ezafe-norm — still 6 points under v1. v5/mapped repr
   is CLOSED negative; v1 remains the only Persian teacher.

-## 4. Thai G2P (ByT5-small / umt5 continued-FT, RELEASE-FROZEN)
+## 4. Thai G2P (ByT5-small / umt5 continued-FT) — WAIT for scaleup verdict
 - Path: secryst Thai stack (`secryst/docs/paper-thai` + MODELS.md).
 - Contract: Thai graphemes → IPA phonemes.
 - Quality: **2.32% PER** (public baseline 6.37%).
-Recommended FIRST
-  distillation target — smallest, cleanest contract.
-- scaleup600k (367K epitran-augmented lines, 7.3x corpus) is training;
-  if it verifies below 2.32% it replaces this teacher and this file gets updated.
-Original 50K augmentation file (`augmented_epitran.jsonl`) stays untouched on the volume.
+- **INSTRUCTION: do NOT start the Thai distillation yet.** The scaleup600k successor (367K epitran lines, 7.3x corpus) finishes ~12h after 2026-08-19 launch and is the ONLY in-flight run that should gate your start — it finishes soonest and Thai is the smallest job, so waiting costs half a day and may save a full re-distill.
+Check this file first: if section 4 lists a scaleup600k teacher with a verified PER, distill THAT; if it still names thai_combined_mixed, scaleup failed or was flat — distill thai_combined_mixed.
+Until then, spend the wait building the Thai harness (test.jsonl, beam-4 PER scorer from `secryst/train_thai_scaleup.py::evaluate`).

-## Suggested order
+## Suggested order (2026-08-19)
-1. Thai (cleanest win)
+Start NOW, in parallel where possible:
-2. Arabic r5 (new canonical teacher; biggest quality story — a mini model at ≤3.2 DER windowed still beats Gemini-Flash published)
+1. Arabic r5 (canonical teacher; biggest quality story — a mini model at ≤3.2 DER windowed still beats Gemini-Flash published). r6 may land ~20h later; if it verifies better you re-distill once — cheap next to idling.
-3. Persian (two-metric gate)
+2. Persian (two-metric gate; v1 is final, nothing in flight can replace it — the repr line of work is closed).
-4. Hebrew (beam-4 teacher labels required)
+3. Hebrew s43 (beam-4 teacher labels required). s45 may land ~11h
+   later; same re-distill-once logic as Arabic.
+4. Thai — WAIT per section 4 (gate on scaleup600k verdict, then it
+   becomes the first actual distillation target: smallest, cleanest contract).

 ## What we will NOT ship
 - Any LLM-labeled variant (hallucinated haraqat poison chains).